openoereb/pyramid_oereb/README.rst

 2. Start the dev database with ``docker-compose up -d oereb-db`` (with the default config, this uses the default Postgres port on your machine)
 3. Run the tests with ``make tests``

+alternative tests with custom postgis DB:
+2. you can also start an arbitrary local DB: `docker run -p 5555:5432 --name pg_oereb --rm -it -e POSTGRES_PASSWORD=pw postgis/postgis`
+3. then run the tests defining access to the local DB via ENV vars: `PGPORT=5555 PGPASSWORD=pw make tests`

 To run one specfic test:

 .. code-block:: bash